unibe-cns/le_NeurIPS_code/README.md

-# le_NeurIPS_code
+# Latent Equilibrium: A unified learning theory for arbitrarily fast computation with arbitrarily slow neurons

+This repository contains the code to reproduce the results of the NeurIPS 2021 submission "Latent Equilibrium: A unified learning theory for arbitrarily fast computation with arbitrarily slow neurons".

 ### Code for FC MNIST experiments (Fig.2b and 4ac)
 The code can be found in `fig2b_fig4ac_mnist/src/`.

 Different experiments are configured using a different config files for each panel.
-There is also a bash script that starts all the necessary experiments for different seeds, loading the corresponding parameters and/or specifing different parameters for different runs (careful since these scripts might hundreds of jobs at once to be executed on a cluster.)
+There is also a bash script that starts all the necessary experiments for different seeds, loading the corresponding parameters and/or specifying different parameters for different runs (careful since these scripts might hundreds of jobs at once to be executed on a cluster.)